runyanjake/olomana/README.md

 Managing disk partitions using `gdisk` and configuring drives for automatic mounting using the `fstab` file.
 Example: https://techguides.yt/guides/how-to-partition-format-and-auto-mount-disk-on-ubuntu-20-04/

 Created a `/data/write` and `/data/persistent` mount point that my config is based on.
 Applications that write frequently do so to the dedicated drive mounted at `/data/write`, and persistent data is written to `/data/persistent`.

+### OpenSSH installation

+`sudo apt-get install openssh-server`

+Test you can ssh to the machine over the local internet.

 ### Docker Installation